 UPCOMING PEACE REVIEW ISSUES:

-25TH ANNIVERSARY ISSUE: THE STATE OF PEACE JOURNALS Writer's Deadline: July 15, 2014
+25TH ANNIVERSARY ISSUE: THE STATE OF PEACE JOURNAL Writer's Deadline: July 15, 2014

 Relevant topics include war, violence, human rights, political economy, development, culture and consciousness, the environment, gender, race, sexuality and related topics.